-Biosolids are a nutrient-rich by-product generated from wastewater treatment.
-The treatment process separates solids and water whereby after the treatment, water is discharged to the Willamette River while the solids are processed further to meet state and federal regulations.
-This further processing turns the solids into a useful by-product that is an effective fertilizer.
+The wastewater treatment process separates solids and water, after which clean and disinfected water is discharged to a neighboring water body, while the solids are carefully processed to meet state and federal regulations.
+This further processing converts the solids into a useful, cost effective fertilizer, which contains a range of plant-essential nutrients.